Spanish-language version

 • Seasonal migrations of species.

-• The effects of the spring "green up" in the northern hemisphere and the resulting seesaw pattern in atmospheric CO2 concentrations as as illustrated by the Carbon Dioxide Exercise.
+• The effects of the spring "green up" in the Northern Hemisphere and the resulting seesaw pattern in atmospheric CO2 concentrations as illustrated by the Carbon Dioxide Exercise.

 • Decade-scale events such as insect outbreaks, forest succession, or drought.

-• The role of life to shape climate, particularly in the creation of Earth's oxygen-rich atmosphere.
+• The role of life in shaping climate, particularly in the creation of Earth's oxygen-rich atmosphere.

-• The 100,000 year cycle of ice ages, the role of CO2 in enhancing the temperature swings, and the response of biologic systems to these dramatic shifts in climate.
+• The 100,000-year cycle of ice ages, the role of CO2 in enhancing the temperature swings, and the response of biological systems to these dramatic shifts in climate.

-• Periodic mass extinction events that punctuate the geologic record and were likely related to climatic changes.
+• Periodic mass extinction events punctuate the geologic record and were likely related to climatic changes.

 Another approach that may be engaging for older students is the delicate relationship between life and the climate.
 Many students will be surprised to learn of past mass extinction events and other sharp swings in the balance of the biosphere.
 This is a key place to discuss the role of humans in changing our environment and climate.